rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 {{< faqs >}}

 ### What is your experience?
-I built my first professional website for a small business in 2023, after completing my Master’s in Software Development.
-I’ve also worked in cybersecurity at companies like Arctic Wolf and Okta.
-You can see more details on my <a href="https://www.linkedin.com/in/benjamin-awerkamp/details/experience/" target="_blank" rel="noopener">LinkedIn profile</a> or on the <a href="/about">About page</a>.
+I built my first professional small‑business website in 2023 after completing my Master’s in Software Development.
+Unlike many builders who start from a template, I custom‑code sites for speed and performance.
+Every change is versioned, so it’s easy to roll back or restore a previous version if needed.
+With degrees in both Business and Software Development (and a background in cybersecurity), you get someone who understands the technical details and the business goals.
+You can see more on my <a href="https://www.linkedin.com/in/benjamin-awerkamp/details/experience/" target="_blank" rel="noopener">LinkedIn</a> or the <a href="/about">About page</a>.

 ### How long does a custom site take?
 Sites can usually be done in 2–3 weeks with good coordination.

 ### Are content updates really unlimited?
 Yes.
-You can request changes or updates to your website at any time in the way that works best for you (call, text, or email)
+You can request changes or updates to your website at any time in the way that works best for you (call, text, or email).

-### Do you handle hosting & the website url name?
+### Do you handle hosting and the domain name?
 Yes.
-Managed hosting and your website name is included.
+Managed hosting and your domain name are included.

+### Do I own the website?
+Yes.
+You own the site from day one.
+If services are canceled, help is provided to transfer the site to a new developer.

+### Are there upfront fees?
+No. Pricing is a flat monthly cost that includes hosting, your domain renewal, updates, and support.

+### Can I change plans later?
+Yes.
+Plans can be changed at any time.
+The next invoice adjusts and services continue without interruption.

+### What happens if I cancel?
+No further charges after cancellation.
+The site stays online through the current billing period.
+On request, a content export is provided and the domain can be transferred.

+### Do I need a long‑term contract?
+No. Plans are month‑to‑month.

+### What does Local SEO mean?
+Local SEO (search engine optimization) means showing up online when people search for your services or products in your local area.

 {{< /faqs >}}